olaobajuabraham/Intro-to-MPI/README.md

 mpicc -Wall -O -o bin/hello-simple src/hello-simple.c && mpirun -np 4 bin/hello-simple
 ```

-To build `src/hello-advanced.c` and run it. you can change the number of processes by change the number 4 in the command.
+To build `src/hello-advanced.c` and run it use the command below.
+you can change the number of processes by changing the number 4 in the command.
 `NOTE: The paylaod has been change in this implementation.`
 ```shell
 mpicc -Wall -O -o bin/hello-advanced src/hello-advanced.c && mpirun -np 4 bin/hello-advanced